maxonary/convitelist/README.md

 ## Deployment

 The deployment process will depend on your chosen hosting provider.
 Please consult the provider's documentation for deploying Node.js and React applications and configuring environment variables.

+## Contributing to Convitelist

+We are following the practice of Trunk Based Development.
+This means that all changes are made in the `master` branch and deployed to production as soon as they are ready.
+On each push to `master`, the application is automatically built and deployed to production using a CI/CD pipeline.

+If you want to contribute to this project, please fork the repository and create a pull request.
+This may not be the best pracitice for Trunk Bases Development, but it is the easiest for us to manage.